Hattozo/HatBot/README.md

 - Fun commands
 - Can kick people that have roles lower than the bot

-Yes, this bot is not that good because it only responds to commands, and not really powerful things.
+Yes, this bot is not that good because it only responds to commands, and just kick people, and not really powerful things.

 You can take the source code to make your own of it, and replace the client ID with your own.